aaron-grau/curic/react/projects/todo_redux/README.md

 #### MasterMiddleware

-`MasterMiddleware` is similar to the `rootReducer` that we implemented earlier in that this object will collect at least one middleware function and connect it to our `Store`.
+`MasterMiddleware` is similar to the `RootReducer` that we implemented earlier in that this object will collect at least one middleware function and connect it to our `Store`.

 The pattern for implementing it is relatively simple: